sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

    ![](images/firewall17.png "search gateway")

-3. Under the **Add a rule collection** page, enter the below details:
+3. Under the **Add a rule collection** page, enter the below details to enable the web application in Bastion VM:

     - Name: **GeneralWeb (1)**
     - Rule Collection type: **Application (2)**